 Executive Vice President

-Prior to being appointed executive vice president, Treby worked in the Office of the Executive Vice President as the director of planning and administration and then as the assistant vice president for safety and administrative planning.
-Before joining the Office of the Executive Vice President, she was director of Princeton’s Office of Development Priorities for two years.
+Treby Williams is the executive vice president of Princeton University.
+Prior to her appointment in November 2013, Williams worked in the Office of the Executive Vice President as the director of planning and administration and then as the assistant vice president for safety and administrative planning.
+Before joining the Office of the Executive Vice President, she was director of Princeton’s Office of Development Priorities.